davidfloyd91/davidfloyd91.github.io/_posts/2019-04-30-how-to-make-embeddable-iframes-out-of-chartjs.markdown

 ---
 layout: post
-title: How To Turn Your Chart.js Charts Into Embeddable HTML
+title: How to turn your Chart.js charts into embeddable HTML
 ---

 Chart.js is a wonderfully useful, versatile tool, but for certain situations, its built-in methods don't cut it.